 Russian wolfhounds are athletic and can become excellent training or exercise partners.
 They are not good guard dogs, nor are they likely to make good watchdogs.

 They are an adequate watchdog and will bark.
-That’s about all they will do, and they are not very good at actually protecting you.
+That’s about all dogs will do, and they are not very good at actually protecting you.
 Borzoi isn’t an ideal breed for homes with small children as they do not tolerate curious hands where they don’t belong.

-This is a wonderful breed that is gentle and sweet.
+He is a wonderful breed that is gentle and sweet.
 Beware that this is not a breed for everyone, and it is recommended that you learn as much as you can about them before adopting.
 They love to run and are fast, covering a huge distance with their Greyhound-like sprint.

 Health & problems